How to Enter

 - We do recommend that you provide as many metrics as possible with your entries.
 You can flag any commercially sensitive elements of your entry with the wording 'Not For Publication' (we recommend the use of footnotes for this purpose).
 The organisers will ensure that this flagged information is not published in any form.

-- Note that the 50-word description will be published so must not contain any sensitive information.
+- Note that the 250-word entry description may be published so must not contain any sensitive information.

 The organisers strongly recommend that when submitting entries all appropriate permissions from key stakeholders have been obtained.
 Third parties or co-branded card partners should be made aware that the material may appear in print in publications and articles associated with the Awards.